Programmed Data Processor: Families

 A "roll-your-own" digital system using Register Transfer Modules, mainly intended for industrial control systems with more capability than the PDP-14.
 They could be used to design a custom controller consisting of a control structure and associated data storage and manipulation modules, or to design a small computer which could then be programmed.
-The PDP-16 modules were based on the RTMs designed by Gordon Bell during his time at CMU.
+The PDP-16 modules were based on the RTMs designed by Gordon Bell during his time at Carnegie Mellon University.
 The PDP-16/M was introduced in 1972 as a pre-assembled set of the PDP-16 modules that could be programmed and was nicknamed a "Subminicomputer".